AcademySoftwareFoundation/OpenImageIO/src/doc/builtinplugins.rst

        ``ITULAB``.
    * - ``tiff:zipquality``
      - int
-     - A time-vs-quality knob for ``zip`` compression, ranging from 1-9 (default is 6).
+     - A time-vs-space knob for ``zip`` compression, ranging from 1-9 (default is 6).
 Higher means compress to less space, but taking longer to do so.
-It is strictly a time vs space tradeoff, the quality is identical (lossless) no matter what the setting.
+It is strictly a time vs space tradeoff, the visual image quality is identical (lossless) no matter what the setting.
    * - ``tiff:RowsPerStrip``
      - int
      - Overrides TIFF scanline rows per strip with a specific request (if